vbaros/azure-mpi-in-a-box/README.md

 * Visual Studio 2013
 * Azure SDK 2.3

-Before packaging the CloudService in Visual Studio, you will also need to update several placeholder values in the .cscfg file that is part of the project:
+Before packaging the Cloud Service in Visual Studio, you will also need to update several placeholder values in the .cscfg file that is part of the project:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>